BNamericas - Petroperú is presented as the new operator o...

-Petroperú is presented as the new operator of Block 192 before the regional authorities of Loreto
+Petroperú is presented as the new operator of Block 192 before provincial and local authorities of Loreto

 This Petroperu release was published using machine translation.

-Today, March 28, Perupetro presented Petroperú as the operator of Block 192, located in the provinces of Datem del Marañón and Loreto, before representatives of the Regional Government of Loreto (GOREL).
+Today, March 29, Perupetro presented Petroperú as the operator of Block 192, located in the provinces of Datem del Marañón and Loreto, before local authorities in Nauta and San Lorenzo.

-The ceremony, held in Iquitos, was presided over by Mr. Carlos Pantigoso, General Manager of Perupetro and was attended by Dr. Erwin Floret, Manager of Original Peoples of GOREL, representing Regional Governor René Chávez; while, integrating the table of honor for Petroperú, was the Manager of the Exploration and Production Department, Eng.
-Rodolfo Escobar.
+At the premises of the Provincial Municipality of Nauta, the ceremony was presided over by Mr. Marcelo Alta, Perupetro Contracts Supervision Manager and was attended by Mr. Daniel Saboya Mayanchi, Provincial Mayor of Loreto-Nauta and his councilors, the district mayors of Trompeteros, Raúl Lozano Ordóñez, and Andoas, Manolo Kunchin, and the councilor of the District Municipality l Tigre, Libania Hualinga Sandy; while for Petroperú there was the Manager of the Exploration and Production Department, Rodolfo Escobar, and the Manager of the Community Relations Department, Cecilia Quiroz.

-Escobar highlighted that the contract has been signed for a period of 30 years and reported that, as a consequence of the stoppage of the Lot since February 2020, activities are being developed for the habilitation of the communication routes and the maintenance of the infrastructure; actions that are expected to be completed by the end of the first year.
+Escobar detailed the current status of the Block and its potential, he highlighted that since the end of February the Company has been responsible for the Block and is already working on logistical tasks, road maintenance, infrastructure review, etc. Production is expected to start next year and will be gradual.
+For her part, Cecilia Quiroz, pointed out that the relationship with the communities is a priority in Petroperú, highlighting that it has been working with 9 companies in the area.

 Subscribe to the leading business intelligence platform in Latin America with different tools for Providers, Contractors, Operators, Government, Legal, Financial and Insurance industries.